jakewalsh90/Terraform-Azure/Single-Region-Azure-BaseLab/README.md

   - Installs the Windows Features required for Active Directory and DNS.

 ## Manual Steps to complete Lab Environment
-### The two powershell scripts should be run to complete the setup process, on the created Virtual Machine, as a functional AD Domain Controller.
+#### The two powershell scripts should be run to complete the setup process on the created Virtual Machine.
+The scripts promote the VM to a domain controller and then setup a basic Lab OU structure.

 These will be in C:\baselabSetup of the DC VM after deployment, and should be run in this order: